jfasch/jfasch-home/trainings/log/index.rst

 Python Basics (2023-06-20 - 2023-06-22)
 ---------------------------------------

-This course is under preparation.
+Teaching Python to a number of smart people, at a long-time customer of mine.

-Location: Wels, Austria
+Location: Thalheim, Austria

 (:doc:`Mehr ... <detail/2023-06-20--Python-Basics/index>`)